applepops/java_swing_subway_kiosk/README.md

   * User can choose the menu tab and choose menu item.
   * If user clicks the button of each item, the order list is updated.
   * When user clicks 'Purchase' button, user can check total price and purchase.
   * 150 seconds are given for ordering.
-(If ordering took too long, program alerts user and goes back to HomeScreen.) <br/>
+(If ordering takes too long, program alerts user and goes back to HomeScreen.) <br/>
 <img width="500" alt="OrderScreen" src="https://github.com/applepops/java_swing_subway_kiosk/assets/101245685/88c3d4b1-eb66-4792-8fe6-a3723fe8b399">
   <br/>  <br/>